Automotive design: Germany

-Germany is often considered the birthplace of industrial design with Bauhaus School of Design.
-However, the Nazi regime closed down the design school.
+Germany is often considered the birthplace of industrial design with the Bauhaus School of Design, before it was closed down by the Nazi regime.
 Ferdinand Porsche and his family played a significant role in German design.
-Mercedes Benz passenger cars were also in the luxury segment and played more importance to aesthetics.
-After the 1980s, German design evolved into a distinctive Teutonic style often to complement their high engineered cars suited to Autobahns.
-The early German design clues of present-day owes some part to Italian designers like Giovanni Michelotti, Ercole Spada, Bruno Sacco, and Giorgetto Giugiaro.
-During the mid- and late-20th century one of the most influential coach builder/designer in Germany was Karmann.
+Mercedes-Benz passenger cars were also in the luxury segment and played an important role in German car design.
+After the 1980s, German design evolved into a distinctive Teutonic style often to complement their highly engineered cars suited to Autobahns.
+The early German design clues of the present-day owe some part to Italian designers like Giovanni Michelotti, Ercole Spada, Bruno Sacco, and Giorgetto Giugiaro.
+During the mid- and late-20th century one of the most influential coach builders/designers in Germany was Karmann.

 German designs started gaining popularity after the 1980s, notable after the formation of Audi.
 Volkswagen, which was dependent on Marcello Gandini, Giorgetto Giugiaro, and Karmann, later formed the contemporary design language along with Audi.
 BMW entered the automobile design with sporty-looking everyday sedans using Giovanni Michelotti.
 These models were later enhanced by Ercole Spada into the 1980s, and Klaus Luthe until the mid-1990s.
-The American-born designer Chris Bangle was hired by BMW in the late-1990s to re-define the brand.
-Bangle incorporated new single press technology for compound curves to add controversial styling elements to his designs.
+The American-born designer Chris Bangle was hired by BMW in the late-1990s to redefine the brand.
+Bangle incorporated new single-press technology for compound curves to add controversial styling elements to his designs.

 The Porsche family contribution was instrumental in the evolution of Porsche cars, while the Italian designer Bruno Sacco helped create various Mercedes Models from the 1960s to the 1990s.

 Italy

-In Italy, companies like Fiat and Alfa Romeo played a major role in car design.
+In Italy, Fiat and Alfa Romeo played a major role in car design.
 Many coachbuilders were dependent on these two major manufacturers.
 Italian manufacturers had a large presence in motorsports leading to several sport car manufacturers like Ferrari, Lancia, Lamborghini, Maserati, etc. During the late-1950s, Italian automobile designs gained global popularity coinciding with the modern fashion and architecture at that time around the world.
 Various design and technical schools in Turin turned out designers on a large scale.
 By the late-1960s, almost all Italian coachbuilders transformed into design studios catering to automakers around the world.
 The trend continued in the 1990s when the Japanese and Korean manufacturers sourced designs from these styling studios.
 One example is Pininfarina.

-Italian designers whose designs services were sought globally are Giovanni Michelotti, Ercole Spada, Bruno Sacco, Marcello Gandini, Giorgetto Giugiaro, and Walter de Silva.
+Some Italian designers whose design services were sought globally include Aldo Brovarone, Giovanni Michelotti, Ercole Spada, Bruno Sacco, Marcello Gandini, Giorgetto Giugiaro, and Walter de Silva.

 Scandinavia

 Sweden had Volvo and Saab as domestic automakers, and the nation's northern location required that cars needed to withstand Nordic climate conditions.
 The Scandinavian design elements are known for their minimalism and simplicity.
 One of the early original Scandinavian designs was the Saab 92001 by Sixten Sason and Gunnar Ljungström.
+Koenigsegg, founded in the 1990s, became Sweden's first domestic producer of high end sports cars, with many of their models featuring in house designs by Swedish designers.